aligfellow/xyzgraph/README.md

 **ASCII Depiction:**
 >[!TIP]
-> Don't look at this in too much detail, not good for complex molecular visualisation...
+> Avert your eyes...
+Not good for complex molecular visualisation...
 ```text
             C---------C
            /           \